Contact Us for a Free Consultation (213) 542-0979

 We might be ale to prove the seized money came from a legitimate source and have it returned.

-We can see that you worked at that job and that you made that money.
-It was a legitimate job, and then you somehow withdrew the $200,000.00 for whatever reason.
+We can see that you worked at that job and made that money.
+It was a legitimate job, and you somehow withdrew the $200,000.00 for whatever reason.

-I don't know why someone would do that, but let's just assume for purposes of our example you did that, the police came along, pulled you over, took all of your money.
+I don't know why someone would do that, but let's assume, for our example, you did that, and the police came along, pulled you over, and took all of your money.

-I could get that money back because I would be able to source the money — show that it came from legitimate work, and we would fight the forfeiture and we would be successful.
+I could get that money back because I would be able to source it—show that it came from legitimate work.
+We would fight the forfeiture, and we would be successful.

-Of course, unfortunately, in the real world, people don't typically have it set up that easily.
-Sometimes it is more complicated, but the money is innocent money, not tied to drugs and we can try to get it back.
+Unfortunately, in the real world, people don't typically have it set up that easily.
+Sometimes, it is more complicated, but the money is innocent money, not tied to drugs, and we can try to get it back.

 Fighting Indictment by State or Federal Government

-So, if your money has been seized, yes, you should be concerned about the fact that your money was seized, but if you're involved in the drug trade, you should be much more concerned about the fact that you're probably about to be arrested, indicted, prosecuted by the state, prosecuted by the federal government in a big drug case.
+So, if your money has been seized, yes, you should be concerned that your cash was seized.
+Still, suppose you're involved in the drug trade.
+In that case, you should be much more concerned about the fact that you're probably about to be arrested, indicted, prosecuted by the state, and charged by the federal government in a big drug case.

 So, you want to get an attorney right away.
 We need to sit down and start talking about the case.
-Start making the right moves to protect your rights, your freedom, your liberty and all the things that you hold dear to you.
+Start making the right moves to protect your rights, freedom, liberty, and everything you hold dear to you.

-Another time that I see money being seized is when they actually do arrest somebody.
-Sometimes they'll come in and serve and search warrant in a house.
+Another time that I see money being seized is when they actually arrest somebody.
+Sometimes, they'll come in and serve a search warrant in a house.

-They'll find drugs, guns, cash, and they're going to keep it all.
-If they think you're involved in drugs and they can prove it, any cash that they find they're going to assume that that cash is related to drug dealing.
+They'll find drugs, guns, and cash, and they're going to keep it all.
+If they think you're involved in drugs, and they can prove it, any cash that they find, they're going to assume that that money is related to drug dealing.

-I have cases all the time where they're seizing cash of my clients and my client is also living with their parents or their family for example.
+I have cases all the time where they're seizing cash from my clients, and my clients are also living with their parents or their family, for example.

 Menu